 The function xyplot() does not itself print the graph.
 Instead, it returns an object of class trellis which, if the statement is typed on the command line, is then "printed" by the function print.trellis().
+Thus, typing on the command line is equivalent to

+'''

-Thus, typing xyplot(csoa ~ it | sex agegp, data=tinting)
+xyplot(csoa ~ it | sex agegp, data=tinting)

+'''